Go to the Students section

 Internationally recognised research active staff keen to supportyour learning and research needs.

-Professor Tatiana Bachkirova is a Chair in Coaching Psychology and co-director of the International Centre for Coaching and Mentoring Studies.
+Professor Tatiana Bachkirova is the Co-Director of the International Centre for Coaching and Mentoring Studies and Chair in Coaching Psychology.
 Her area of expertise is developmental coaching and coaching supervision.
-She is a recognised author, international speaker and holder of an achievement award in recognition of distinguished contribution to coaching psychology from the British Psychological Society.
+She is a recognised author, international speaker and holder of various achievement awards including an award in recognition of distinguished contribution to coaching psychology from the British Psychological Society and EMCC Supervision award.

 View ResearchGate profile

-Dr Elaine Cox is Principal Lecturer and co-director of the International Centre for Coaching and Mentoring Studies.
-As well as leading the MA and the Doctor of Coaching and Mentoring programmes at Brookes and authoring many academic articles, she is the founding editor of the International Journal of Evidence-Based Coaching and Mentoring.
-Elaine’s research interests include leadership coaching and examining the theoretical underpinnings of coaching and how these impact use.
+Dr Elaine Cox is a Senior Lecturer in the International Centre for Coaching and Mentoring Studies.
+She has been supervising students on the Doctor of Coaching and Mentoring programme at Brookes for over 10 years and has also authored many books and academic articles.
+In addition, Elaine is the founding editor of the International Journal of Evidence-Based Coaching and Mentoring .
+Her research interests include qualitative research methods, leadership coaching and examining the theoretical underpinnings of coaching and how these impact use.

 Dr Ioanna Iordanou is a Senior Lecturer in Human Resource Management (Coaching and Mentoring).
 Her area of expertise is coaching in education, ethics in coaching, and executive coaching.
 She is particularly interested in coaching as a developmental tool in Management Learning.
 She currently serves as Associate Editor for Coaching: An International Journal of Theory, Research and Practice and Research Consultant for the European Coaching and Mentoring Council (EMCC).